mousepawmedia/devdocs/source/index.rst

 This documentation is written and maintained by the MousePaw Media Standards Board.
 Feedback is welcome via email (developers@mousepawmedia.com).

-You can also find us on Matrix in `#lobby:chat.mousepawmedia.com`, or on the `#mousepawmedia channel` on Libera.Chat IRC.
+You can also find us on on the `#mousepawmedia` channel on Libera.Chat IRC, which is bridged to our company Mattermost chat via the `mousepawmedia` bot account.
+(We're there, promise!)

 Pull requests to this repository are not accepted.
 If you wish to propose a change, email your patch to us at the address above.